lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 Kafka Streams _is_ the answer to this question.

 That's another core selling point: if you use Kafka Streams, you won't have to deal with any of these questions.
-Kafka Streams will elegantly and transparently take care of all of it for you.
+Kafka Streams takes care of it all for you in an elegant and transparent way.

 But wait, there's more.
 It's the best part too.

-If we use Kafka Streams to solve this problem, the code looks like this:
+If we use Kafka Streams to deal with state, the code looks like this:

 ```kotlin
 streamsBuilder.stream<String, String>("tweets")